joelpurra/skipontab/README.md

 Note that `<input type="hidden" />`, `<a>` (without `href`), `disabled="disabled"` or `display: none;` elements cannot be focused.

 ### Static elements
 Static skippable html elements can have, or be contained within elements that have, the attribute `data-skip-on-tab="true"` or the class `.skip-on-tab`.
-They are initialized when calling `JoelPurra.SkipOnTab.init();`.
+They are initialized automatically when the library has been loaded/executed.

 ### Dynamic elements
 Dynamic elements are initialized to SkipOnTab in code after adding them to the DOM; `$("#my-optional-input").skipOnTab()`.